-- (a) To the extent that a person or entity A business that provides services to a person or organization that is not a business, and that would otherwise meet the requirements and obligations of a "service provider" under Civil Code section 1798.140(v) the CCPA and these regulations, that person or entity shall be deemed a service provider for purposes of the CCPA and these regulations. - (b) To the extent that a business directs a person or entity second business to collect personal information directly from a consumer, or about a consumer, on the first business's behalf, and the second business would otherwise meet all other the requirements and obligations of a "service provider" under the CCPA and these regulations Civil Code section 1798.140(v), that person or entity the second business shall be deemed a service provider of the first business for purposes of the CCPA and these regulations.

-- (c) A service provider shall not use personal information received either from a person or entity it services or from a consumer's direct interaction with the service provider for the purpose of providing services to another person or entity.
+- (a) To the extent that a person or entity A business that provides services to a person or organization that is not a business, and that would otherwise meet the requirements and obligations of a "service provider" under Civil Code section 1798.140(v) the CCPA and these regulations, that person or entity shall be deemed a service provider for purposes of the CCPA and these regulations. - (b) To the extent that a business directs a person or entity second business to collect personal information directly from a consumer on the first business's behalf, and the second business would otherwise meet all other the requirements and obligations of a "service provider" under the CCPA and these regulations Civil Code section 1798.140(v), that person or entity the second business shall be deemed a service provider of the first business for purposes of the CCPA and these regulations. - (c) A service provider shall not use personal information received either from a person or entity it services or from a consumer's direct interaction with the service provider for the purpose of providing services to another person or entity.
 A service provider may, however, combine personal information received from one or more entities to which it is a service provider, on behalf of such businesses, to the extent necessary to detect data security incidents, or protect against fraudulent or illegal activity.
-A service provider shall not retain, use, or disclose personal information obtained in the course of providing services except: - (1) To process or maintain personal information on behalf of the business that provided the personal information, or that directed the service provider to collect the personal information, and in compliance with the written contract for services required by the CCPA To perform the services specified in the written contract with the business that provided the personal information; - (2) To retain and employ another service provider as a subcontractor, where the subcontractor meets the requirements for a service provider under the CCPA and these regulations; - (3) For internal use by the service provider to build or improve the quality of its services, provided that the use does not include building or modifying household or consumer profiles to use in providing services to another business, or eleaning correcting or augmenting data acquired from another source; - (4) To detect data security incidents, or protect against fraudulent or illegal activity; or - (5) For the purposes enumerated in Civil Code section 1798.145, subsections subdivision (a)(1) through (a)(4). - of the sale of their personal information with the business.
+A service provider shall not retain, use, or disclose personal information obtained in the course of providing services except: - (1) To perform the services specified in the written contract with the business that provided the personal information; - (2) To retain and employ another service provider as a subcontractor, where the subcontractor meets the requirements for a service provider under the CCPA and these regulations: - (3) For internal use by the service provider to build or improve the quality of its services, provided that the use does not include building or modifying household or consumer profiles, or cleaning or augmenting data acquired from another source; - (4) To detect data security incidents, or protect against fraudulent or illegal activity; or - (5) For the purposes enumerated in Civil Code section 1798.145, subsections (a)(1) through (a)(4). - (d) A service provider shall not sell data on behalf of a business when a consumer has opted-out of the sale of their personal information with the business.
 If a service provider receives a request to know or a request to delete from a consumer regarding personal information that the service provider collects, maintains, or sells on behalf of the business it services, and does not comply with the request, it shall explain the basis for the denial.
-The service provider shall also inform the consumer that it should submit the request directly to the business on whose behalf the service provider processes the information and, when feasible, provide the consumer with contact information for that business. - (e) If a service provider receives a request to know or a request to delete from a consumer, the service provider shall either act on behalf of the business in responding to the request or inform the consumer that the request cannot be acted upon because the request has been sent to a service provider. - (f) (e)-A service provider that is a business shall comply with the CCPA and these regulations with regard to any personal information that it collects, maintains, or sells outside of its role as a service provider.
+The service provider shall also inform the consumer that it should submit the request directly to the business on whose behalf the service provider processes the information and, when feasible, provide the consumer with contact information for that business.

+- (e) If a service provider receives a request to know or a request to delete from a consumer, the service provider shall either act on behalf of the business in responding to the request or inform the consumer that the request cannot be acted upon because the request has been sent to a service provider. - (f) (e)-A service provider that is a business shall comply with the CCPA and these regulations with regard to any personal information that it collects, maintains, or sells outside of its role as a service provider.